A Basic Review of Dietary Minerals and A List of Food Sources

 what-are-dietary-sources

-They are the nutritional components found in the periodic table of elements and are naturally occurring substances present in the Earth's soil.
-Plants absorb these microscopic particles and make them available to herbivores when consumed.
+They are the nutritional components found in the periodic table of elements and are naturally occurring substances present in the Earth's soil layer and water sources.
+Plants absorb these microscopic particles and make them bioavailable when consumed directly or by moving up the food chain.

-We all need a sufficient supply of minerals as part of a healthy diet plan to keep things running smoothly so that other nutrients consumed are efficiently synthesized.
+We all need a sufficient supply of major minerals as part of a healthy diet plan to keep things running smoothly..

 Macrominerals and Microminerals